mkchoi212/mkchoi212.github.io/_posts/2017-06-29-first-talk.md

 }
 ```

-This `URLStringConvertible` is not accomplishing anything and can simply be replaced by a value.
+This `URLStringConvertible` is not accomplishing anything here and can simply be replaced by a value.

-But somehow, I think a lot people feel as if using protocols for everything is the right thing to do in Swift; I am one of those people as well.
+But somehow, I think a lot people feel as if using protocols for everything is the right thing to do in Swift.
 Maybe this is because of the large number of *"Protocol Oriented X"* tutorials on the web or maybe because Apple has been trying to sell Swift as a "Protocol Oriented Language".
 But whatever the reason,

-> Using a protocol without thinking about the consequences is **NOT** a good practice.
+> Using protocols without thinking about the consequences is **NOT** ideal

 # More Examples
-Suppose we are making a simple library that is good at creating UIView elements with data inserted in them.
-So we go ahead and use protocols.
+Suppose we are making a library that is good at creating `UIView` elements with data inserted in them.
+I'm going to completely ignore what I just said above and make a protocol first because that's the *"cool thing to do"*.

 ## Protocol Oriented Approach